Susan's Turkey Tips

 - Invest in a good roasting pan - avoid the cheap aluminum disposable pans at all costs.
 They steam rather than brown the bird, are dangerous because they may buckle when you pull them out of the oven, plus you can't make gravy in them.
 You'll use a good roasting pan for many things once you have one.
 It's well worth the investment.

 - Before you put the bird in the roasting pan, completely submerge it in a pot full of cold water for 10 minutes.
-Drain and repeat at least twice, refilling the pot or sink with cold water each time.
-For a larger bird use your sink to rinse the bird but make sure you disenfect the sink thoroughly.
+Drain and repeat at least twice, refilling the pot with cold water each time.
+For a larger bird use your sink to rinse the bird but make sure you disenfect the sink thoroughly both before and after.
 Drain the bird when done.